 Thank you for soliciting our thoughts!
 I have been a social studies teacher for almost 10 years.
 I am so special education certified for the past 3-4 years.
-I have worked in Section 1 and Section 2 What I have noticed is that pull-outs stopped and there was a switch to co-teaching.
+I have worked in and what I have noticed is that pull-outs stopped and there was a switch to co-teaching.
 But there is no real training on how to be co-teachers in a regular ed classroom.